 - Accessory drawer is great for storing some of your equipment.

 - One year warranty.

-As you can see for yourself, this machine is quite capable.
+As you can see for yourself, this is the best mini sewing machine overall simply because it it so capable and packs a punch.
 It is also very affordable so it really is a great choice as a first sewing machine in a sewing practitioner’s arsenal.

 It wouldn’t be fair to potential buyers if we skipped this part.
 This small sewing machine does have a few characteristics which could be better.